olinyoder2534/Wine/Modeling.md

 | High | 0.873 |

 The XGBoost model values _Alcohol_ in creating its predictions more so than other models.
 In terms of performance, the XGBoost model performs better overall compared to the logistic regression model, but is worse at predicting mid rated wines.
-Compared to the random forest, the XGBoost models performs worse across the board.
+Compared to the random forest, the XGBoost model performs worse across the board.

   ---